-A decision must be made and a placement secured for any child or young person considered to meet Fair Access status by the relevant LA Officer, and whose case is presented to the Panel.
+A decision must be made and a placement secured for any child or young person considered to meet the Fair Access criteria, and whose case is presented to the Panel.
 Schools must work together to ensure a fair distribution of 'hard to place' children and young people in each school.
 Responsibility is shared equally amongst admission authorities to ensure a place is allocated.
 These children and young people should be given priority for admission over others on a waiting list or awaiting an appeal.